zulip/zulip-gci/tasks/2017/submit-a-pull-request.md

-# Submit A Pull Request to Zulip GCI Repository
+# Submit A Pull Request to Zulip GCI Submissions Repository

 This task will familiarize you with our GitHub workflow.
 If you are already familiar with making a pull request in GitHub, feel free